Blendify/blender-manual/blender_docs/manual/editors/3dview/transform/duplication/duplifaces.rst

 One workaround is to move the origin of the duplicator mesh off of the plane of the faces.

 If the geometry of the children is not symmetrical then the orientation of the face (as determined by the order of its vertices) could matter.
-As of 2.70 blender does not have tools which allow you to adjust the ordering of the vertices on a face.
+As of 2.70 Blender does not have tools which allow you to adjust the ordering of the vertices on a face.

 However, there is a workflow that lets you control for this.
 Make a single square and enable